 Spaces you have struggled to find uses for may be perfect for your baby!

-Do you have a bay window that isn’t big enough for a comfy chair or a reading nook you just don’t have time to use any more?
-Consider putting your baby’s crib or even a little play area there instead.
+Do you have a bay window that isn’t big enough for a comfy chair or a reading nook you just don’t have time to use anymore?
+Consider putting your baby’s crib or a little play area there instead.